Hassan Oumari

-Hassan Noureddine Oumari (حَسَن نُور الدِّين الْعُمَرِيّ; born 11 August 1986) is a football player, coach and futsal player who plays as a midfielder for and is the assistant coach of German club CFC Hertha 06.
-Born in Germany, Oumari is of Lebanese descent; he represented Lebanon internationally at senior level in 2016.
+Hassan Noureddine Oumari (حَسَن نُور الدِّين الْعُمَرِيّ; born 11 August 1986) is a football player, coach and futsal player who plays as a left-back or left winger.
+He is the player-coach of German club Spandauer SV.
+Born in Germany, he played for the Lebanon national team in 2016.

 Personal life

 Oumari was born on 11 August 1986 in Berlin, Germany, to Lebanese Kurds from Beirut.
 Oumari's parents emigrated from Lebanon to Germany in 1980 due to the Lebanese Civil War.
-He has two brothers, Ahmed and Joan; the latter also plays football.
+He has two brothers, Ahmed and Joan; the latter also played football.

+Club career

+In June 2008, Hassan and his younger brother Joan moved from Reinickendorfer Füchse to Regionalliga side SV Babelsberg 03.

+In 2013, Oumari signed for Lebanese Premier League side Tripoli.
+He played for Nejmeh during the 2015–16 season.
+After a brief period in Germany, Oumari re-joined Nejmeh in 2017.
+In December 2018, Oumari joined Safa in Lebanon.

+Oumari joined SV Falkensee-Finkenkrug in summer 2023.

+International career

+Oumari was first called up to the Lebanon national team in November 2014, alongside his brother Joan, for a friendly game against Macedonia.
+He made his international debut on 5 February 2025, as a substitute in a 2–0 defeat to Bahrain.

+Style of play

+Oumari can play as a left-back or left winger.